 Next, we determined if any SNPs were associated with changes in the relative fractions of cell types across individuals (fQTLs).
 In total, we identified 3720 distinct SNPs constituting 4186 different fQTLs.
 Of these, the proportions of microglia and excitatory neuron Ex8 were associated with the most.
 After factoring out these cell-type differences, we identified 200,729 SNPs significantly associated with gene expression changes across individual tissues; these "residual trans-eQTLs" represent variant-expression associations largely unexplained by changing proportions of cell types.

 To further dissect the associations between genomic elements and the QTLs, we intersected our QTL lists with each other and a set of genomic annotations (Fig. 4D).
 As expected, eQTLs tended to be enriched at promoter regions, and cQTLs, at enhancer and TF-binding regions; fQTLs were spread over many different elements.
 Also, appreciable number of eQTLs enriched on the promoter of a different gene than one regulated, suggesting e-promotor activity (26).
 For the overlap among different QTLs, we expected that most cQTLs, isoQTLs and fQTLs would be a subset of the much larger number of eQTLs; somewhat surprisingly, an appreciable number of these did not overlap (Fig. 4C).
 We also did π1 statistics to evaluating the sharing among eQTLs with other QTLs.
 We found that sharing between eQTLs and cQTLs was the highest (π1=0.89) while sharing between eQTLs and fQTLs was the lowest (π1=0.11).
-There were 119 SNPs that functioned as QTLs in more than 3 different capacities (e.g. as eQTLs, cQTLs and isoQTLs).
+There were 119 LD-independent?
+SNPs that functioned as QTLs in more than 3 different capacities (e.g. as eQTLs, cQTLs and isoQTLs).
 We dubbed these multi-QTLs.

 Regulatory networks